 Fee for participation is $3800 which covers all participation including the Israel portion.
-Generous financial aid is available.
-Each fellow is generously subsidized by the Helen Diller Family Foundation and the Federation of Greater Los Angeles.
+Financial aid is available on an as-needed basis.
+Each fellow is generously subsidized by the Helen Diller Family Foundation and the Jewish Federation of Greater Los Angeles.

 The Diller Teen Fellows family is funded by the Helen Diller Family Foundation, a supporting foundation of the San Francisco Federation’s Jewish Community Endowment Fund.